The entrance facade

 Park Listed: Grade II

 Current Seat / Home of: Fuller-Floyd family

 Past Seat / Home of: Ernulf de Hesding, Comte de Perche, 11th century.
 Thomas Tropenell, 15th century.
 Percy family, 16th century.
-Evelyn Pierrepont, 1st Duke of Kingston-Upon-Hull, 18th century.
+Evelyn Pierrepont, 1st Duke of Kingston-upon-Hull, 18th century.
 Neale family, 19th century.
-Major Robert Fuller, early 20th century.
+George Fuller; late 19th century; Major Robert Fuller, early 20th century.